The World's Oldest Cattle Breed

 Our customers receive more than just an animal, which is our commitment to their success for years to come.
 A large part of being a responsible farmer and Highland breeder is mentorship and setting up new cattle owners for success.
 We care about our animals and you, and want to help the both of you thrive for a lifetime and not just the extent of making a 'sale'.

-Available animals are posted below, and you can also join our Highland Contact List to be notified as animals become available from our growing herd.
+Available animals are posted on the Livestock page, and you can also join our Highland Contact List to be notified as animals become available from our growing herd.